Air conditioning in hotels and conference centres.

-Rooms should either be cooled or heated depending on the time of year, and it is possible to see the direct impact of relative air humidity in spaces that require temperature regulation.
+Rooms should either be cooled or heated depending on the season, and it is possible to see the direct impact of relative air humidity in spaces that require temperature regulation.
 Adiabatic air humidification systems provide a sustainable, environmentally-friendly solution.
 If a room requires high heat loads from outside or inside, aerosol droplets in the air withdraw heat energy and ensure energy-efficient cooling.
 Should the relative humidity be reduced during the heat phase, moisture is projected into the air via the same system.

 Here is an overview of the advantages of air humidification in hotels and conference centres:

 - Creates a healthy and user-friendly environment for guests and staff